top of page

 Postural Restoration

-Joint Effort is proud to be the FIRST and ONLY Postural Restoration Certified Facility in the state of South Carolina!
+Joint Effort Movement Center is proud to be the ONLY Certified Postural Restoration Facility in South Carolina!

 Postural Restoration Institute